Vágs Bóltfelag: Foreign players

 Over the last decade it has become normal for Faroese handball clubs as well football clubs, to import foreign players in order to improve the team.
 This is also the fact regarding VB.
 In 2004 the Football club signed 22-year-old Lithuanian International, Mindaugas Grigalevičius.
 In 1996 Tomislav Sivić became player/manager for the football team, when he first came to Faroe Islands.
 The team was coached by another young foreign player/manager, Krzysztof Popczyński, from 1998 to 2001.
 Most of the foreign players who played for VB were from Eastern Europe, as well as some from Denmark, Iceland and Africa.
 Although like other football clubs in the Faroe Islands, the large majority of players in the squad were Faroese.

 In 2010 the Handball team made an agreement with three players from Lithuania.

 In 2011 two players from Serbia are playing handball with VB, Na and one player, the goal keeper, comes from Lithuania.

+Community Role

+VB plays an important role in the social and sporting life of Vágur.
+In a small community like Suðuroy, local clubs like VB are not only sporting institutions but also serve as centers of community identity and pride.
+The club regularly engages with youth and promotes sports for health, inclusion, and tradition.